IBM SPSS Statistics

 The School of Computing Science has a site licence which entitles us to install an academic version of Modeler 15 on all of our CMP IT lab PCs.
 It also entitles CMP students & staff to download and run SPSS Modeler on one home PC or Laptop for academic or research use.

-To Download IBM SPSS Modeler 15 please see your Blackboard course module for the link.
-To get a licence code for the installation please fill out the form on the right hand menu.
+To download and activate IBM SPSS Modeler 15 please see your Blackboard course module for the link & details.

 How to install SPSS Modeler on Mac OS X